 Almost everyone feels better and more in control when they understand an illness, how and why it is being treated, and what kinds of side effects may occur.
 However, many people have a difficult time talking with doctors or nurses.
 Some feel uncomfortable asking questions or talking about their loved one's cancer and treatment because they're afraid they might look foolish or ask a silly question.
 Some are afraid if they report too many things, their loved one's treatment will be stopped.
 You will need a great deal of information to be informed and make decisions.
 Some of this information is complicated, and often it must come from a wide variety of healthcare providers caring for your loved one.

-Talking with doctors and nurses to get the information you need Sometimes, it can be difficult to get the information you need.
+Talk with doctors and nurses to get the information you need.
 Here are some tips that others have found to be helpful:

 - Approach medical staff with the assumption that they want to help you and would like to give you the information you need.